PMunch/binaryparse/README.rst

 .. code:: nim

-    s: a # invalid: next field doesn't use assertion
+    s: a # a null-terminated string
+    s: _ # error: encoder unknows how many bytes to encode
-    s: b(5) # string of length 5
+    s: b(5) # string of length 5 (end of substream marks termination)
     s: c = "ABC" # reads a string of length 3 that must match "ABC"
     s: d # reads a string until next field is matched
     s: _ = "MAGIC"